TEMPLE EMANU-EL

 Picture

-The library sponsors our Temple Book Club, which meets several times per year to discuss both fiction and nonfiction titles of Jewish interest.
+The library sponsors our temple book club, which meets several times per year to discuss both fiction and nonfiction titles of Jewish interest.
 Please join us whether or not you have had a chance to read the book—or whether or not you like it.

 Previous book group discussions: